jboulanger/imagej-macro/Colocalization_Analysis/README.md

 # Colocalization

-This folder contains 2 macros.
+This folder contains 3 macros.
 The macro "Colocalization_Analysis.ijm" measures colocalization score for each region of interest and all channels.
 The macro "Local_Pearson_Coefficient.ijm" computes a map of Pearson Correlation Coefficient in 3D local Gaussian windows.
+The macro "Colocalization_By_Cell.ijm" is similar to the first one but here the ROI are defined by segmenting cells in the image from a nuclei labelling.

 ## Colocalization Analyzing